-Primary Health Tasmania has received $2 million in Australian Government funding to address GP recruitment and retention issues in north and north western Tasmania.
+Primary Health Tasmania has received $2 million in Australian Government funding to address GP recruitment and retention issues in north and north west Tasmania.

 As a first step, we developed a background paper and undertook stakeholder consultation to make sure our picture of general practice access and workforce challenges and opportunities in Tasmania is as complete as possible.